 Radar: Xiaolin Showdown

 - The Season 1 episode "Tangled Web" features several brazenly sexist remarks against Kimoko (mostly from Omi) stating how women are both physically and mentally weak and require men to help them do everything except for cooking.
-Had the episode not involved Kimiko defying the "damsel in distress" stereotype, the episode might have been banned.
+Had the episode not involved Kimiko defying the "damsel in distress" stereotype, the episode might have been banned at worst or toned down due to Executive Meddling at best.

 - From the episode "Bird of Paradise":